eric-downes/20sq-blog/_posts/2025-01-10-issuance-dynamics.md

-Ethereum researchers that the future of Ethereum might involve (1) nearly all Ether staked, such that (2) the de facto currencies used by most users are controlled by a confederation of centralized services with much less transparent govrnance, and no practical alternative.
+Ethereum researchers that the future of Ethereum might involve (1) nearly all Ether staked, such that (2) the de facto currencies used by most users are controlled by a confederation of centralized services with much less transparent governance, and no practical alternative.

 ## Lookahead